Henry Jakubowski

 Low Molecular Weight Protein Tyrosine Phosphatase (LMW PTP)

 Enzymes that cleave phosphate groups from proteins are abundant in all cells.
 These enzymes, called phosphatases, regulate the activity of phosphorylated proteins, rendering the dephosphorylated proteins either active or inactive.
 Phosphatases are key proteins in the regulation of cells growth and metabolic state.
-I am studying human adipocyte acid phosphatase (found in human fat cells).
-Dr. McIntee and I are in the process of writing a large grant to the NIH to study the natural protein substrates of this enzyme and to develop drugs to inhibit the activity of the enzyme.
+I am studying human low molecular protein tyroysl phosphatase (PTP).
+Dr. McIntee (Chemistry Dept) and I are collaborating to study the natural protein substrates of this enzyme and to develop drugs to inhibit its activity.

-We actually let bacteria make HAAP-b for us.
-The human gene for the protein is placed in E. Coli and induced to express the protein, a cartoon of which in the figure below.
-The active site of the enzyme, where the chemical cleavage of the phosphate group occurs, must bind phosphate groups which are covalently attached to proteins.
+The protein is made from a cDNA inserted into a plasmid, PGEX-6P1 which is used to transform E. Coli.
+Gene expression is induced by addition of IPTG, which activated the lac promoter, leading to the formation of a GST-PTP fusion protein.
+The active site of the enzyme, where the chemical cleavage of the phosphate group occurs, must bind phosphate groups which are covalently attached to target proteins.
 The activity of the enzyme can be monitored easily in solution using p-nitrophenol phosphate which is cleaved by the enzyme to produce a yellow solution.
 An active site cysteine (Cys 12) acts as a nucleophile in the cleavage reaction.
-The enzyme binds phosphate in the active site, which inhibits the enzyme.
+The enzyme binds phosphate in the active site, which competitively inhibits the enzyme.

-My research involves making mutations in the DNA for HAAP-b and studying the effect of these mutants on HAAP-b activity.
-We need to make at least three mutation.
-My student last year, Claire Hoolihan, made one of them.
+My research group has made a series of mutations in the DNA for PTP and we are presently studying the effect of these mutants on its activity.
 The mutants can be divided into two groups:

-1. Active site mutant: We wish to mutate the DNA for the gene so that in the mutant protein, the active site Cys (C) is replaced for a Ser (S) at amino acid 12 (C12S).
+1. Active site mutant: The active site Cys 12 (C12) is replaced for a Ser (C12S).
 This makes the enzyme catalytically inactive, unable to cleave phosphate groups from proteins.
 However, this mutant will still be able to bind phospho-proteins.
-We will use this mutant in future research to bind to natural phospho-proteins in epithelial and fat cells, and to identify the binding sites on those phospho-proteins for HAAP-b.
+We will use this mutant in future research to bind to natural phospho-proteins in epithelial and fat cells, and to identify the binding sites on those phospho-proteins for PTP.

-2. Nonactive site mutant: HAAP-b contains two tryptophans (W).
-We will make two different mutants, changing a single W to phenyalanine (F) in each one, thereby producing two mutants that contain only one W residue.
-We have already made one mutation, changing W49, an amino acid that is near the active site and which fluoresces, to F which does not fluoresce.
-We will make a second mutant to change W39, located on the opposite side from the active site, to a phenylalanine.
-Fluorescence from the mutant with only a single W at position 49 will be sensitive to the environment of the active site, while the other mutant, containing a single W at position 39, will be used to detect changes in protein structure away from the active site, and near an interesting positively-charged N terminus (shown as a red loop in the cartoon below) which is not found in other homologous acid phosphatases.
+2. Nonactive site mutant: PTP contains two tryptophans (W).
+We have made two different mutants, changing a single W to phenyalanine (F) in each one, thereby producing two mutants that contain only one W residue.
+We have changed W49, an amino acid that is near the active site and which fluoresces, to F which does not fluoresce.
+We have also made a second mutant to change W39, located on the opposite side from the active site, to a phenylalanine.
+Fluorescence from the mutant with only a single W at position 49 will be sensitive to the environment of the active site, while the other mutant, containing a single W at position 39, will be used to detect changes in protein structure away from the active site and serve as a control.

-We will also make a double mutant: C12S and 39WF, producing a protein that can not cleave phosphates from target proteins (C12S) and which has a single W at position 49 (W39F) which will be used to monitor phospho-protein binding to the double mutant by monitoring fluorescence changes in W49.
+We have also made a double mutant: C12S/W39F, producing a protein that can not cleave phosphates from target proteins (C12S) and which has a single W at position 49 (W39F) which will be used to monitor phospho-protein binding to the double mutant by monitoring fluorescence changes in W49.

 Applications of Fluorescence Measurements in Biochemistry